A Red Circle

 "The best way to visualize A Red Circle is to consider north St. Louis County ("North County"), its primary demographic, and its economic health.
 Where do you start?
 With schools that need funding, with vacant homes that need purchasing for tax revenue to fund the schools?
 With adults who need jobs and income to purchase the homes that fund the schools?
 With healthier food options to attract new businesses to hire the people who need jobs to buy the homes to fund the schools?
 With increasing the arts availability which adds flavor to everything?
 It's a circle, with no true beginning and no end.
 These disparities are the product of systemic and structural racism, but all blood is red."- Founder and Executive Director Erica R. Williams

-Upcoming Summer Activities
+Upcoming Autumn Activities

 A Red Circle’s vision is to restore North County to a safe, vibrant, sustainable, and economically sound community that remains diverse, and in doing so, help heal the racial strife and division that threatens to ruin North County altogether.